GabeScott/standard-works-vault/General Conference/2007 October - God Helps the Faithful Priesthood Holder.md

 # God Helps the Faithful Priesthood Holder

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the October session of the 2007 General Conference*

+>*The message may come in words to your mind or in a feeling or both.
+But it will … give you assurance and guidance in what you must do.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/10/god-helps-the-faithful-priesthood-holder?lang=eng)